Introduction: Why Creative Agencies Need Fractional CFOs

 What a Fractional CFO Does and Why It Matters

-A fractional CFO is a part-time Chief Financial Officer who provides executive-level financial strategy without the full-time salary commitment.
+A fractional CFO is a part-time Chief Financial Officer who provides executive-level financial expertise to creative agencies on a part-time basis, delivering strategic financial leadership without the full salary burden of a permanent hire.
 Small to medium-sized businesses are the primary candidates for this role, particularly companies that have outgrown basic bookkeeping but aren’t yet large enough to afford a full-time executive.
 Companies with around $1 million in revenue that are experiencing growth or facing financial complexity often benefit from bringing in this type of strategic finance partner.
 If you want the full scope, costs, and outcomes, here’s the complete guide to fractional CFO services, costs, and ROI.

 The gap between your bookkeeper and a full-time CFO is wider than most business owners realize.
 Your bookkeeper records what happened last month—invoices sent, bills paid, deposits made.
 A fractional CFO tells you what’s likely to happen next quarter and what moves you can make today to influence that outcome.